 Spinal Cord Stimulation Facts & Information

 Spinal cord stimulation (SCS) is an innovative technology that addresses some of the most difficult pain problems experienced.
-Identified as an effective treatment option for many chronic sufferers, SCS is most often used for neuropathic pain, including diabetic neuropathy, post-laminectomy syndrome (residual pain after back surgery), and complex regional pain syndrome* (CRPS).
+Identified as an effective treatment option for many chronic sufferers, SCS is most often used for neuropathic pain, including cervical and lumbar radiculopathy, diabetic neuropathy, post-laminectomy syndrome (residual pain after back surgery), and complex regional pain syndrome* (CRPS).

 If you suffer from chronic neuropathic pain, spinal cord stimulation (SCS) may enable you to control and relieve your pain.
 Our board-certified pain specialists can determine if this is an option for you and help stop pain from interfering with your life.

 Neuropathic pain occurs when there is an injury, disease, or trauma to the central nervous system (spinal cord) or peripheral nervous system (any nerves outside the spinal column).
 Neuropathic pain symptoms can cause you to experience sharp, pricking, and/or stabbing pain in the lower or upper extremities.
 You may experience a high degree of pain from something as simple as a light touch or a brush against the skin.
 You may also feel an increased response to a painful stimulus.
 A pinprick, for example, would cause an intense pain beyond what would normally be experienced.